-16.2.
-The Executive's report to Council

-- (a) For the purposes of Access to Information Procedure Rule 16.1, the Executive will prepare a report for submission to the next available meeting of the Council. - (b) If the next meeting of the Council is within 7 days of receipt of the written notice, then the report may be submitted to the meeting after that. - (c) The report to Council will set out particulars of the decision, the individual or body making the decision, and if the Leader of the Council is of the opinion that it was not a Key Decision the reasons for that opinion.
+- 16.2.
+The report to Council - (a) For the purposes of Access to Information Procedure Rule 16.1, the Proper Officer will prepare a report for submission to the next available meeting of the Council. - (b) If the next meeting of the Council is within 7 days of receipt of the written notice, then the report may be submitted to the meeting after that. - (c) The report to Council will set out particulars of the decision, the individual or body making the decision, and if the Head of Paid Service is of the opinion that it was not a Key Decision the reasons for that opinion.

 16.3.
-Quarterly reports on special urgency decisions
+Annual reports on special urgency decisions

-In any event the Leader of the Council will submit quarterly reports to the Council on the executive decisions taken in the circumstances set out in Access to Information Procedure Rule 15 in the preceding three months.
+In any event the Head of Democratic Service will submit an annual report to the Council on decisions taken in the circumstances set out in Access to Information Procedure Rule 15 in the preceding year.
 The report will include the number of decisions so taken and a summary of the matters in respect of which those decisions were taken.